tanaylab/tet-gastrulation/README.md

 download_full_data()
 ```

 This will download all the necessary data including processed metacell objects necessary for generating the figures.
-You can also download a minimal version ( `download_minimal_data()` ) in which case you would need to rerun all the notebooks prior to _generate-figures_ (see section *Notebook order* below.)
+You can also download a minimal version ( `download_minimal_scrna_data()` ) in which case you would need to rerun all the notebooks prior to _generate-figures_ (see section *Notebook order* below.)

-See `files.md` for a description of all the downloaded files.
-TODO

 ## Necessary R packages